giovanniboscu/continuous-section-field/docs/programmer-guide/csf_polygon_centroid_axis_shear_assumptions.md

 \frac{dC_y}{dz}.
 ```

-The word `polygon` in the API refers to the polygon-wise reporting of the
+The word `polygon` in the API refers to polygon-wise reporting of the stress
-stress extrema.
+extrema.
 It does not imply a polygon-centroid-axis formulation.

 ---

-## 5. Calculation of the global CSF centroid
+## 6. Calculation of the global CSF centroid

 At every sampled coordinate $z$, the implementation evaluates: